 Overall Usage of Rounding Principles

-The following rounding rules are applied:
+In general, if values are rounded, the following applies:

+There will be no trailing zeros.

+.5 will round up and .4 will round down.
+Halfway from zero rounding applies.
+Examples:

+-23.5 is rounded to -24 and 23.5 is rounded to 24.

+3.015 rounded to two decimals is 3.02 and 3.014 is rounded to 3.01.In addition, the following rounding rules are applied to calculated average prices for indexed prices:

 Trades traded in major currencies other than GBP to be rounded to 4 decimal places.

-Trades traded in GBP to be rounded to 5 decimal places.
-This extra decimal place ensures that trades done in Pence to 3 decimal places are fully recognised.
+Trades traded in GBP to be rounded to 6 decimal places.
+The extra decimal places ensure that trades done in Pence to 3 decimal places are fully recognised.

 In the case of a calculation of a compound price, the calculation is done using the quoted price in full with no roundings.

-There will be no trailing zeros.

-.5 will round up and .4 will round down.
-Half way from zero rounding applies.
-For example, -23.5 is rounded to -24 and 23.5 is rounded to 24.Appendix D.
+Important: The above rounding guidelines for indexed prices should be applied as a default but may be altered if bilaterally agreed.

+In addition, the following rounding rules are applied to amounts in currency, such as total amounts and VAT amounts:

+All amounts in any currency, for any commodity, are rounded to two decimal places.
+Rounding is applied after calculating the amount, for example, after multiplying quantity * price.

+Where total amounts are reported, the values shall be identical to the sums of the individual amounts in the calculation.
+For example, the total net amount of an invoice is identical to the sum of the net amounts of the line items.

+Note: Rounding of amounts in currency to two decimals does not affect matching because rounding is applied before eSM documents are processed to be matched.

+For a detailed example, see also “Appendix D. Rounding Example for Index-based Gas Transaction”.

 Financially Settled Invoice Line Items

 When financial trades are invoiced, the official invoice document must be raised by the party receiving the cash for each line item (underlying trade) in that settlement period.
 The role of Supplier and Customer in the eSM invoicing process for financial trade invoices is not fixed by the terms of the underlying trade as it is in the case of a physical trade invoices, since no physical delivery is made and the differential between the two legs of the underlying trade can change from settlement period to settlement period, depending on the relative values of the two legs of the underlying swap trade.